Dr Sally A. M. Fenton PhD

 Biography

 Dr. Fenton obtained both her BSc (2008) and PhD (2014) from the School of Sport, Exercise and Rehabilitation Sciences at the University of Birmingham.
-After completing her PhD, she was appointed to the role of Post-doctoral Research Fellow, and worked jointly across the University of Birmingham and the Dudley NHS Foundation Trust on projects related to physical activity and sedentary behavior change in patients with Rheumatoid Arthritis.
-Since October 2017, Dr. Fenton has worked as a Lecturer in the School of Sport, Exercise and Rehabilitation Sciences.
+After completing her PhD, she was appointed to the role of Post-doctoral Research Fellow, and worked jointly across the University of Birmingham and the Dudley NHS Foundation Trust on projects related to physical activity and sedentary behavior change in patients with Rheumatoid Arthritis (RA).
+Sally was appointed to the role of Lecture in Lifestyle Behaviour Change in October 2017, and was promoted to Associate Professor in 2021.
+Recently, Dr. Fenton has been awarded an NIHR Advanced Fellowship, which she will undertake until November 2027 (MISSION-RA, NIHR301660).

 Teaching